mz496/mz496.github.io/posts/reaching-personal-website-endgame.md

 ![2012 website](../../img/2012-website.png)

-Funnily enough, sometime in 2018, Ray Mak finally saw my tributes.
+Fun fact: sometime in 2018, Ray Mak finally saw my tributes.
 I wonder if it was like seeing an X-ray of yourself for the first time.

 ![Ray Mak comment](../../img/ray-mak-comment.png)